gruntjs/grunt-contrib-qunit/README.md

 Also note that running grunt with the `--debug` flag will output a lot of PhantomJS-specific debugging information.
 This can be very helpful in seeing what actual URIs are being requested and received by PhantomJS.

 ### Options
-_The following options are specified in the task configuration according to the [multi task options](https://github.com/gruntjs/grunt/blob/devel/docs/tasks.md) format._

 #### timeout
 Type: `Number`